rzeminski16-cell/BackTestingFramework/docs/SECURITIES.md

   1) Filter for specific categories world wide
   2) If more than 100 results, filter only for USA, UK and Europe
   3) If still above 50 results filter for average 30D value above 100k
+  4) If still above 50 results filter for only USA or UK
-  4) Randomly select up to 5 securities
+  5) Randomly select 5 - 10 securities if possible
 - Data source(s):
   - Trading View